ULL-prompt-engineering/vercel-ai-langchain-mini/README.md

 - [x] App Router
 - [ ] customize the default `import alias (@/*)`?

-`pnpm dlx create-next-app my-ai-app` fetches the package `create-next-app` from the registry without installing it as a dependency, hotloads it, and runs the default command binary it exposes with argument `my-ai-app`.
+`pnpm dlx create-next-app vercel-sdk-ai-quickstart` fetches the package `create-next-app` from the registry without installing it as a dependency, hotloads it, and runs the default command binary it exposes with argument `vercel-sdk-ai-quickstart`.
 Visit <https://pnpm.io/8.x/cli/dlx> for documentation about this command.

 then

 ```
-cd my-ai-app
+cd vercel-sdk-ai-quickstart
 ```

 Next, we'll install `ai` and `openai`, OpenAI's official JavaScript SDK compatible with the Vercel Edge Runtime.